othomantegazza/eda-class/readme.md

-# Material for an upcoming course in EDA :baby_chick:
+# Material for an upcoming course in EDA :milky_way:

-Work in progress :construction_worker: :rocket:
+:rocket: Work in progress :construction_worker: